JohannesMP/com.johannesmp.blog/_posts/2016-01-23-fixing-make-exeptions-on-windows.md

 It displays an error that states `sh: C:\Program: No such file or directory`.

 Basically each instance of "Program Files" on the `PATH` contains a space that isn't escaped properly (as far as `make` is concerned).
-It is not the length of the path, but the spaces that are causing this issue.
+It is not the length of the `PATH`, but the spaces that are causing this issue.

-Indeed, the top of my path looks like this:
+Not surprisingly, the top of my `PATH` looks like this:

 ![PATH before fix](https://i.imgur.com/ONlEFaT.png)